 We all want to create a better world for future generations, but if something seems too difficult or overwhelming, sometimes we just don’t do it.
 I do that all the time.
 If a task is too daunting, a mental barrier automatically goes up and my body goes into resistance mode.
 Making things harder than they should be is a great way to set ourselves up for failure.
-(By the way, this post contains affiliate links, which means if you end up purchasing anything from these links I may make a commission.
-If this happens, thank you I truly appreciate it!)
+(This post contains affiliate links)

 I consider myself to be an actively semi-green person.
 I am realistic about what I can, and can’t do in order to protect our environment.
 And I truly believe that every little bit helps.
 It is not up to one person to save the world, but if we all do just a couple things here are there, it sure can’t hurt… right?

 All of these tips may not work for everyone, and that’s fine.
 But try to find a couple things that work for you and are easy to accomplish, then you can feel good knowing you’re doing your part:

 8 Easy Ways to be a Little More Green

 Even if you don’t do the composting yourself, most residences have a Green Bin that’s included in the curbside trash pick up.
 We have a compost pile in our back yard off and on.
 But even if you just put your compost in the Green Bin, it keeps that much more out of the landfills and is made into compost for someone else.